-On March 18, 2012 trading in shares of Facebook (NASDAQ: FB) in the secondary market is expected to begin.
-The IPO price range is projected at $34 - $38 with the size of the offering listed at 421.2 million shares.
+On November 7, 2013 trading in shares of Twitter (NYSE: TWTR) in the secondary market is expected to begin.
+The IPO price range is projected at $23-$25 with the size of the offering listed at 70.0 million shares.
 Relevant information relating to IB's handling of this security is as follows:

-- Orders received prior to the start of trading in the secondary market IB will be held and submitted to the exchange on March 18, 2012.
+- Orders received prior to the start of trading in the secondary market will be held and submitted to the exchange on November 7, 2013.

-- Acceptable time in force conditions for orders placed prior to the start of trading include Good-Till-Date and Good-Till-Canceled.
-Please note that a Day Order, by definition, expires if not executed on the day on which it has been entered.
-Accordingly, a day order entered before the close on the day prior to the start of trading will not be submitted to the exchange when trading begins.
+- Acceptable time in force conditions for orders placed prior to the start of trading include Good-Till-Date and Good-Till-Canceled and Day.
+A day order entered prior to the open of trading on November 7th will continue to work until the close of trading on November 7th unless executed or canceled.

-- The initial and maintenance margin requirement for FB will be set at 50%.
+- The initial and maintenance margin requirement for TWTR will be set at 100%.
 Please note that margin requirements are subject to change and IB reserves the right to make such changes without advance notice.

 Interactive Brokers supports cash settled standard warrants listed for trading on the SWX Swiss exchange.
 This includes a number of share warrants and all index, commodity and currency warrants.